 The greatest challenge facing providers of education is that every individual is different in terms of their background, experience, preferences, and above all, in terms of the style of learning which suits them best.
 Some people learn best by reading; some by discussing; some by doing; some by listening; most by a combination of all of these.
-Northumbria University Faculty of Engineering and Environment staff are trained and experienced in assisting you to optimise your own approach to learning, and in achieving the best mix of activities within the taught attendance hours.
+Northumbria University Faculty of Engineering and Environment staff are trained and experienced in assisting you to optimise your own approach to learning, and in achieving the best mix of activities within the scheduled hours.
 However, this time is limited so the way it is used is inevitably a compromise to meet most of the needs of most of the people most of the time.

 It is important to realise that learning is a highly personalised experience, and that nobody is going to make it happen except YOU!
-The most skilful and conscientious teacher in the world relies on his/her students reading, discussing, questioning, analysing and thinking; much of this learning has to occur outside the classroom.
+The most skilful and conscientious teacher in the world relies on his/her students reading, discussing, questioning, analysing and thinking; much of this learning has to occur outside the lesson.
 Many people, particularly those who have been out of formal education for some time, find it difficult to accept the responsibility which they must take on for their own learning.
-This is not to say that Northumbria staff will not work hard to help you, but you must realise that help is all that we can do.
 We cannot teach something which you are not prepared to try to learn.

 Recognising that people often need some help in "learning how to learn", the course does not throw you in the deep end and leave you to sink or swim!
 In the early stages, there will be some emphasis on establishing a common foundation of knowledge, partly through lectures and presentations delivered by the course team, partly by structured activities and reading.
 As the course proceeds, there is an increasing emphasis on developing students' abilities as independent learners.
+We expect you to take charge of your own learning experience.
+You are responsible for getting work to the tutor on time.
+If you realise you cannot meet a deadline for set work, contact the tutor well in advance to explain your difficulties and discuss your options.